Build Your Reputation With Testimonials And User Reviews

-By the same token, you could be doing your business a disservice if you are not promoting the positive things your customers say about your services and products.
-User reviews, testimonials, and case studies are powerful when it comes to helping you promote and market your products and services online and should be included throughout your content.
+By the same token, you are also doing your business a disservice if you are not boosting the positive things your customers say about your products and services.
+Testimonials, user reviews, and case studies are powerful ways of marketing your products and services online and should be used in your content.

 P.T.
 Barnum understood the power of “social proof”.
-Using social proof as content is a powerful way of getting your business promoted effectively.
-Genuine testimonials and reviews from satisfied users are far more persuasive for drawing new clients, customers or users than anything you can say about your own products or services.
+Social proof-driven content is a powerful and effective way of getting your business promoted.
+Quoting genuine reviews and testimonials from existing customers is satisfied customers are far more persuasive when it comes to attracting new customers than anything you say about your own products or services.

-- According to Reevoo.com, customer reviews play a significant role in creating an average 18% uplift in sales and 50 or more reviews per product can translate into a 4.6% increase in conversion rates.
+- According to Reevoo.com, consumer reviews play a significant role in creating an average 18% uplift in sales and 50 or more reviews per product can translate into a 4.6% increase in conversion rates.

 - Customer reviews are significantly more trusted (nearly 12 times more) than descriptions that come from manufacturers, according to a survey of US internet users by online video review site EXPO. (eMarketer, February 2010).

 Adding Consumer Reviews And Testimonials – Online Reputation Management